saifaustcse/SDLC-Methodologies/README.md

         * Since the number of iteration are unknown, the time required to complete the project remains a mystery
         * The project takes a significantly long time to develop, increasing the overall expense of the project
-        * End of the project may not be known early.
+        * End of the project may not be known early
-        * High risk for falling behind schedule or going over budget.
+        * High risk for falling behind schedule or going over budget
-        * Large number of intermediate stages requires excessive documentation.
+        * Large number of intermediate stages requires excessive documentation

     **[⬆ Back to Top](#table-of-contents)**